-Three separate banned substances were found in Miller’s body, meaning Joshua had to find a replacement.
-Andy Ruiz Jr. stepped up and the rest is history.
+Three banned substances were found in Miller’s body, meaning Joshua had to find a replacement.
+Andy Ruiz Jr. stepped up, and the rest is history.

-Ruiz Jr. became Mexico’s first heavyweight title-holder by humbling and beating down AJ at Madison Square Garden.
+Ruiz Jr. became Mexico’s first heavyweight title-holder by humbling and beating AJ at Madison Square Garden.

-“If it wasn’t for some bad news, some horrible information, I’d be world champion right now,” Miller told BonusCodeBets.co.uk.
+“If it weren’t for bad news, horrible information, I’d be world champion right now,” Miller told BonusCodeBets.co.uk.
 “I make do with it.

-“Everyone in the world has to understand nothing is going to go 100 percent sometimes.
+“Everyone has to understand nothing will go 100 percent sometimes.
 It comes down to you as a person.
 How you deal with that adversity.”

 “I’m the quickest one to tell my son.
-If you make a mistake in life, you man-up and you own-up to it.
-You deal with it and move forward because no-one is perfect.
+If you make a mistake, you find the courage and own up to it.
+You deal with it and move forward because no one is perfect.
 Nobody is Mother Teresa, ain’t nobody Jesus, ain’t nobody Moses out here.

-“We all fall short of God’s grace and it’s all about proving to yourself that we can do right and being honest with ourselves.
+“We all fall short of God’s grace, and it’s all about proving to yourself that we can do right and being honest.
 That’s what I always live by.
-Doing the right thing, being a man about it and earning what’s yours.”
+Doing the right thing, being a grown-up about it, and earning what’s yours.”

 Since the fallout shocked boxing fans, Miller kept a low profile before signing a deal with Bob Arum to reignite his career.

-A fight with Tyson Fury is already talked about and firmly on the cards once boxing is back in the swing of things.
+A fight with Tyson Fury is already talked about and firmly on the cards once boxing is back in the swing.

-Miller, on the other hand, can fight any contender based in the USA if travel restrictions remain in place.
+On the other hand, Miller can fight any contender based in the USA if travel restrictions remain.

 Furthermore, an announcement is expected by the summer.